Transportation in Osh

 Getting to the Dostuk border pass:

-• From the bus stop next to the Osh State University take 138, 116,
+- From the bus stop next to Osh State University take 138, 116,

 Getting to the New Bus station:

-Old Bus Station: Marshrutkas and shared taxis from this location leave to Sary-Tash, Sary-Mogol, Irkeshtam and other destination of Alay region
+Old Bus Station: From here, marshrutkas and shared taxis leave to Sary-Tash, Sary-Mogol, Irkeshtam and other destinations of the Alay region

-Kelechek Bazar: Shared taxis leave to Bishkek and Jalal-Abad
+Kelechek Bazar: Shared taxis leave for Bishkek and Jalal-Abad

 To get a visual understanding, please, open the map below and check/uncheck the needed routes.